-If you have been injured by a pharmaceutical drug you used, you may have a defective products claim.
-Pharmaceutical-drug-based product liability claims are similar to other defective product claims, but pharmaceutical-related injury claims have a number of special features.
+If you or someone you love has been injured by a pharmaceutical drug, you may have a defective products claim.
+Pharmaceutical-drug-based product liability claims are similar to other defective product claims.
+Pharmaceutical-related injury claims have some differences.

 Product liability is a type of personal injury case that arises when a consumer is injured by a defective or dangerous product.
 These products can include items that are ingested, such as food items or prescription drugs.
 In general, product liability is considered a strict liability type of tort case.
 This means that the manufacturers of the drugs are liable for any defect in the drug, causing injury to the consumer, whether the maker was negligent or not.

-Prescription and over-the-counter drugs and medical devices generally lead to prescription drug legal claims in three distinct categories:
+Prescription and over-the-counter drugs and medical devices typically lead to one of three categories of prescription drug claims:

-If you’ve suffered damages from a prescription or over-the-counter medication or medical device in South Carolina, it’s your right to pursue a product liability claim.
+Defective drugs and medical devices are still available for consumer purchase and use.
+Pharmaceutical companies are in the business of profits.
+They invest in medical research and development with the expectation of a financial return.
+Unfortunately, when pharmaceutical products harm their users, it’s the consumer who ends up bearing the costs of injuries.
+If you’ve suffered damages from a medication or medical device in South Carolina, it’s your right to file a product liability claim.
 Product liability refers to the responsibility that manufacturers, distributors, and/or retailers of medications owe their consumers.
 This includes the responsibility to reasonably anticipate potential risks associated with their products, to eliminate or provide adequate warnings for those foreseeable risks, and to deliver products that are free from defect.
-Naturally, this is not a foolproof process; it can be nearly impossible to anticipate every potential danger that might be associated with a medication or medical device.
-In fact, the clear majority of product liability claims stem from prescription medication and medical device claims.